-- A body mass index (BMI) between 35 and 40 and have an obesity-related condition such as cardiovascular disease, diabetes mellitus, hypertension or severe sleep apnea.
+- A body mass index (BMI) between 35 and 40 plus an obesity-related condition, such as heart disease, diabetes, high blood pressure or severe sleep apnea

-Weight-Loss Procedures at UCSF
+Weight-loss procedures at UCSF

 Advantages of gastric bypass include: